thomasddn/qbha/README.md

 All customizations are optional.

 - Automatically create sensors for climate entities so you can show a nice graph on your dashboard.
-- \[Soon] Choose which climate presets you want to make available in Home Assistant.
+- Choose which climate presets you want to make available in Home Assistant.
 - \[Soon] Define on/off entities that should be created as a binary sensor.

 ### Supported entities